RepoData/RepoData/README.md

 # Status

-As of February 1, 2019, there are 49 states available, as well as Washington DC.
-Additional states will be made available as the data is processed.
+As of March 1, 2019, all 50 states available, as well as Washington DC.

 # Funding Source